unoplatform/uno.extensions/doc/Learn/Maui/ThirdParty-EsriMaps.md

     ```

 1. Now the project is good to go!
 Press F5 and should see the MapView control running on your application.
+   For more detailed instructions specific to each platform, refer to the [Debug the App](xref:Uno.GettingStarted.CreateAnApp.VS2022#debug-the-app) documentation.

 ## App Render Output